Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: GPT-4 Playing Poker

-\item \textbf{Observation 10 - GPT-4 is possibly a Maniac from Late Positions:} GPT-4 starts of playing close GTO from early positions, although from later positions, it becomes really loose and aggressive.
-Starting from the Lojack position, GPT-4 raises more hands than game theory optimal, ending up raising 90\% of the hands from the Button when asked to be GTO.
-GPT-4's aggression is almost similar to a player type called \textit{maniac} in poker.
+\textbf{Observation 5 - GPT-4 still not GTO.} GPT-4 starts of playing close to GTO from early positions, although from later positions, it becomes really loose and aggressive.
+Starting from the Lojack position, GPT-4 raises more hands than game theory optimal, ending up raising 90\% of the hands from the Button when asked to be GTO. \textbf{GPT-4's aggression is almost similar to a player type called \textit{maniac} in poker}.
 A \textit{maniac} in poker refers to a highly aggressive player who raises with a wide range of hands pre-flop, avoids limping, and exhibits unpredictable and unconventional play.
 While being aggressive in poker is generally profitable, being overly aggressive is usually not a profitable strategy because it can lead to high variance in returns, unpredictable play, and potential losses due to overly aggressive and non-strategic betting.

-\item \textbf{Observation 11 - GPT-4 still not GTO:} As seen from discussions above, althought GPT-4 is a more advanced player when compared to ChatGPT, it is still not GTO.
-It plays way more hands than game theory optimal, raising all of them, especially from later positions. \end{itemize}
+Although GPT-4 might be a more advanced player when compared to ChatGPT, it is still not GTO.